nirvanasupermind/tachyon/README.md

 **Version 2.0.0-dev**

 Eris is a lightweight dynamic programming language that supports full multithreading and prototype-based object-oriented programming.
-Eris transpiles to C++11, making it highly performant compared to other dynamic languages that rely on an interpreter or bytecode VM.
+Eris is transpiled to C++11 using tagged unions to handle dynamic typing.

 # Example